kristicornett/kristicornett/README.md

-- 👋 Hi, I’m @kristicornett
+- 👋 Hi, I’m @kristicornett a problem solver
-- 👀 I’m interested in learning to code!
+- 👀 I’m deepening my knowledge in all things code!
 - 🌱 I’m currently learning python, html, and javascript
 - 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me: email me @ kristi@cornettclan.com